Applying Digital Technology to Manufacturing

 Another key benefit of the new system and the precise inspections it enables, is that Audi can be proactive and focus on avoiding problems rather than merely reacting to them.
 “Let’s say we do an overall inspection of 5,000 or more welds on one car a day, and maybe 95% of those welds are good and 5% are not,” Mathias Mayer says.
 “In the future, we can focus on the 5%, because we know where they are in the factory and we can take action much sooner.”

 Looking to the Future

-Having a transparent system that lets them understand and learn from the data their equipment is generating is inspiring Audi to consider new possibilities and providing additional benefits — some of them unexpected.
+Having a transparent system that lets Audi understand and learn from the data their equipment is generating is inspiring them to consider new possibilities and providing additional benefits — some of them unexpected.
 “Because of the analytics we are now running and the increased visibility of our data, Audi lowered its corporate tax bill,” Häffner says.
 “In the past, we had to make a lot of assumptions, and our taxes were based on those assumptions.
 Now, the real data shows that our tax obligation is less, which is a significant cost savings.”

 Audi already has plans to use the platform for other use cases at the Neckarsulm factory, and eventually intends to deploy predictive welding inspection and other solutions across all Volkswagen Group production facilities.
 “We are at the very beginning of collecting and analyzing our data,” Henning Löser says.
 “As we continue this journey, there will be many more happy surprises and new opportunities for us.”

 Building more precise cars, sustainably is wonderful — and Intel, with partners like Audi, is how wonderful gets done.